 And, it worked.

 Yes, I changed my approach.
 It was not easy.
 I have adapted some of the Indian style and some of my American style into a unique approach.
+And, in a few instances, I had to learn to context switch, applying a harsher, more direct approach that I ever would in a corporate setting in the U.S. (The irony here is in most cross culture training programs it is said that Indians are indirect.
+While there are certainly situations that people in India are indirect, this is one exception.)
 I would not use this approach with Americans.
 NOT at all.
 It would not be motivating.
-In fact, they would be offended, and kick me out of the organization for not acting 'professional'.
-It's this very difference that I often try to teach in US culture training programs to Indians working with US counterparts.
-It's a big learning curve and mindset change.
-Many often ask me in such sessions, "How can I possibly communicate to my Indian counterparts and US counterparts differently in the same meeting?"
+In fact, they would be offended, and kick me out of the organization for not acting ‘professional,’ and, ironically, being too direct.
+It’s this very difference that I often try to teach in US culture training programs to Indians working with US counterparts.
+It’s a big learning curve and mindset change.
+Many often ask me in such sessions, “How can I possibly communicate to my Indian counterparts and US counterparts differently in the same meeting?”
+(They want to learn how to ‘context switch.’)

 Indeed, a valid question.
 Some managers have found their own style to balance this cultural divide.
 In the beginning it wasn’t easy.
 The Americans were confused hearing very direct orders to the Indian counterparts by the Indian manager, while the Indian subordinates were confused to hear the Indian manager asking the US manager (rather than using statements) to get work done.
 (That’s because questions in some parts of India are seen as suggestions, and statements are seen as things that need to be done.
 While in the US, questions are seen as polite requests that will be discussed before completion, and statements are too directive and seen as rude and disrespectful.
 Part of the language difference is cultural, the other part could be based on the mother tongue influence.)